 The petition was uploaded June 5 2020 and marked the beginnings of ODIS, back when we were called the 'Decolonise IB' team.

 Students Unite - see everyone's progress

-Our Database has the contacts of many initiatives around the world.
+Our Database has the contacts of many student, alumni and teacher initiatives striving to bring about Diversity, Equity and Inclusion (DEI) related changes in international schools around the world.
 Though some operate privately a few have public websites!
 (Open Letter forms, Carrd/Link.tree sites, Instagram accounts) These show their progress, mostly as surveys and petitions, testimonies and letters to the school board.
 Have a look if you're looking for inspiration - we also share this on the "Schools Unite" highlight on our Instagram.
 Who knows, you might find a school you know there!